permitio/opa-nats/README.md

 ### 3. Library Integration

 For custom integrations, you can use the plugin as a library.
-See [`examples/handledpaths/main.go`](examples/handledpaths/main.go) for a complete example.
+The [`cmd/opa-nats/main.go`](cmd/opa-nats/main.go) shows the simplest integration approach.

 ### 4. Configure OPA